lucaspcamargo/troublob/README.md

 ## Building

 Should not be different to build than any other SGDK project.
+Using version 1.82.
 Just remember to run the map processor script beforehand (`./scripts/process_all_maps.sh`).
 After [installing the toolchain](https://github.com/Stephane-D/SGDK/wiki/SGDK-Installation), check the [usage documentation](https://github.com/Stephane-D/SGDK/wiki/SGDK-Usage).